Why Leggings Brands Fail at the Factory Stage

 The Hidden Factory Traps

-New brands usually believe:
+New brands often assume:

 In reality: